AndreiMaroiu/ProiectDam/README.md

 ### The basics:
 * The player must traverse multiple rooms in a random generated labyrinth in order to find the exits.
 * To make traversing easier, the player is aided by a map that reveals all explored rooms.
-* Each room can have one or three dimensions which the player can switch between, in each dimension exists enemies or obstacles which can be avoided or killed
+* Each room can have one or three dimensions which the player can switch between, in each dimension there are enemies or obstacles which can be killed, destroyed or avoided
 * The player has a limited number of health points, energy points and bullets.
-If one of them reaches 0, then is game over.
+If one of them reaches 0, then the game is over.
 * The player can collect different pick-ups to regenerate health, energy or bullets.
-* Enegy points are used when the player move or attacks.
+* Energy points are used when the player move or attacks.

 ### About Dimensions:
-There are three dimensions in game:
+There are three in-game dimensions:
 * Grass dimension
 * Fire dimension
 * Dungeon dimension

 ### About the enemies:
-* The enemies will move one block torwards the player when their turn come.
+* The enemies will move one block towards the player when their turn come.
-* If a enemy is close enough to the player, it will attack.
+* If an enemy is close enough to the player, it will attack.

 ### Combat:
 * The player can use a melee attack, that can hit all enemies around him.
 This attack uses energy points.
-* The player can use a range attack, (a gun) that can hit a single enemy, but dealing more damage.
+* The player can use a ranged attack (a gun), that can hit a single enemy, but inflicts more damage.
 This attack uses bullets.

 ### Pick-ups and Traps:
-* The player can collect pick-ups, as told earlier, to regenerate health, energy or bullets
+* The player can collect pick-ups, as stated earlier, to regenerate health, energy or bullets
 * The player should avoid traps, or can even lure enemies into traps

 ### Special rooms
 Special rooms are rooms that can spawn only once in the labyrinth.
-This rooms have a single dimension.
-Such roooms are:
+These rooms have a single dimension.
+Such rooms are:
-* Chest room: a rooms that contains a chest with can give the player a random pick-up
+* Chest room: a room that contains a chest that can give the player a random pick-up
-* Potions room: a rooms that contains some random pick-ups
+* Potions room: a room that contains some random pick-ups
 * Portal room: the exit

 # Screenshots: